lazycurren/Room-AC-Control/readme.md

 ### What this is:

-#### An electronics project using ESP32 to apply a sophisticated and precise climate control algorithm on any Residential Air Conditioning Unit using Infrared Commnunication.
+#### An electronics project using ESP32 to apply a sophisticated and precise climate control algorithm on any Residential Air Conditioning Unit using Infrared Communication.

 ### Why it exists: